 Dan said he thought he could do something with that number and told me to sit tight.
 What I didn’t know until December of ’85 was that Dan told the union that he would interview all 14 unemployed apprentices to see if any of them could fill an apprentice vacancy at Segue.
 He interviewed all of them, rejected all of them for various reasons, then told the union that he wanted to hire me.
 I started work at Segue on September 11, 1985.
 On December 24, 1986 I paid my additional initiation fee and was promoted to full music editor status in the Motion Picture & Videotape Editors Guild, Local 776, IATSE.

 Thirty-four years later, all thanks still go out to Dan.
 Thanks for taking my calls.
 Thanks for your endless patience with my endless persistence.
 Thanks for running interference with the union.
 Thanks for hiring me.
 Thanks for teaching me how to be a good apprentice which helped me Segue into being a good music editor.

 Dan is now the Vice Dean of the Contemporary Music Division and Chairman of the Screen Scoring Program at the USC Thornton School of Music.
 Click here for his page at USC and click here for a really fascinating, in-depth interview he did for ArtistsHouseMusic.org.
 The interview starts with Dan talking about the role of the music editor.

-My next great “luck” would start out as a series of lucky/seemingly unlucky events over the next three years that would lead me to dream gig of all dream gigs.
+My next great “luck” would start out as a series of lucky/seemingly unlucky events over the next three years that would lead me to the dream gig of all dream gigs.
 Check back soon for that leg of the journey.